vivinfor/data-sync-pipeline-automation/README.md

-# DataSyncHub
+# DataSync & Pipeline Automation

-**DataSyncHub** is a cutting-edge solution for building, managing, and visualizing data pipelines.
+**DataSync & Pipeline Automation** is a cutting-edge solution for building, managing, and visualizing data pipelines.
 Tailored for modern business demands and technical leaders like CTOs and directors, it leverages technologies such as **Django** and **Plotly** to create a robust system capable of processing, transforming, and analyzing large data volumes with ease.

 A standout feature of this project is its complete **ETL (Extract, Transform, Load)** pipeline, powered by **PostgreSQL**, **Pandas**, and **Requests**.
 This system extracts data directly from the **Azure DevOps API**, performs advanced transformations, and loads structured data into a centralized database.
 It also includes dynamic dashboards built with **Plotly**, offering interactive insights and detailed analytics.
 Best practices in modularity, security, and code organization ensure a scalable and reliable platform.